-The National Youth Forum was established by British Cycling to give young people the chance to turn ideas into opportunities and raise awareness of the sport in the community - to cyclists and non-cyclist alike.
+The National Youth Forum was established by British Cycling to give young people the chance to turn ideas into opportunities and raise awareness of the sport in the community - to cyclists and non-cyclists alike.
 The forum is currently made up of 12 proactive young volunteers who represent other young people and ensure their voice is heard.

-During its inaugural year, the National Youth Forum has achieved an incredible number of successes, which include the organisation of the first women-only Go-Ride Racing event, volunteering at a Go-Ride event attended by the likes of Sir Chris Hoy and the Prime Minister, being voted to sit on the National Council and appearing on regional radio to promote the work of young volunteers across the country.
+During its inaugural year, the National Youth Forum has achieved an incredible number of successes, which include the organisation of the first women-only Go-Ride Racing event, volunteering at a Go-Ride event attended by the likes of Sir Chris Hoy and the prime minister, being voted to sit on the National Council and appearing on regional radio to promote the work of young volunteers across the country.

 How can I get involved?

-If you are passionate about cycling and committed to ensuring that young people remain involved in the development of the sport, then this is a unique opportunity for you to gain an insight into British Cycling, have an influence on the sport’s National Governing Body and gain valuable experience.
+If you are passionate about cycling and committed to ensuring that young people remain involved in the development of the sport, then this is a unique opportunity for you to gain an insight into British Cycling, have an influence on the sport’s national governing body and gain valuable experience.

 You will have the opportunity to:

 The National Youth Forum will meet five times a year, at either the National Cycling Centre, Manchester, a London venue (TBC) or your local Go-Ride conference next March.
 Travel expenses for all meetings will be covered by British Cycling.

 We look forward to hearing from the future leaders of the sport.

 If you would like more information about the National Youth Forum, please contact the Go-Ride team: firstname.lastname@example.org

 Rebecca Maynard – Eastern